be-smals-thim/be-ebox-enterprise-integration-support/document_sender/document_sender.md

 ## Examples with Postman
 If you use Postman, you might be interested in a [Postman publication examples collection](../examples/postman/e-Box%20Enterprise%20REST%20Publication%20examples.postman_collection.json).
 After importing that collection,
-- Paste your token in the Authorization tab in the menu to edit the collection and then, for each collection,
+- Paste your token in the Authorization tab in the menu to edit the collection,
 - Replace the ``upfile1`` to ``upfile6`` in the body of the requests with a file in your desktop,
 - Replace ``senderOrganizationId``, ``senderApplicationId`` and ``messageTypeId`` with what you are authorized to use,
 - Set the variable ``EndpointEnterpriseMessageRegistryV2`` with the corresponding endpoint as value, terminating with a slash.